brooks-builds/full-stack-todo-rust-course/README.md

 - [ ] As a logged in doer, I want to assign a task a priority
 - [ ] As a logged in doer, I want to sort my tasks by priority
 - [ ] As a logged in doer, I want to filter my tasks by priority
+- [ ] As a user, when an error occurs I want to see what happened

 ## Design